shopware/docs/guides/installation/legacy/README.md

 # Legacy Setup

-The Legacy Setup is an older installation procedure that was used in previous versions of Shopware.
+The legacy setup is an older installation procedure used in previous Shopware versions.
 It involves a more traditional installation process where users manually configure the database and upload the Shopware files to their server.
-The Legacy Setup requires a bit more technical knowledge and manual configuration steps compared to the Community Setup.
+The legacy setup requires more technical knowledge and manual configurations than the community setup.